towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 **Scale Enemy Trainer Levels**
 Talk to the aide in the lower-right section of Oak's lab to toggle this feature.
-While active, enemy trainer roster levels will scale upwards relative to the highest-level'd pokemon in your party.
+While active, enemy trainer roster levels will scale upwards relative to the highest-level pokemon in your party.
 Enemy pokemon will evolve by level if applicable.
 Gym leaders and the Elite-4 scale slightly higher than normal trainers.